dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 <a name="even-when-invisible-intent-is-signified-and-clarified-by-parallel-antiparallel-and-orthogonal-orientations-of-motion-as-they-relate-to-laplacian-of-high-dimensional-surfaces" />

 #### &#8855; &#8710; &#8968;xii&#8969; [Even When Invisible, Intent is Signified And Clarified By Parallel, Anti-Parallel and Orthogonal Orientations of Motion As They Relate to Laplacian of High-Dimensional Surfaces](#even-when-invisible-intent-is-signified-and-clarified-by-parallel-antiparallel-and-orthogonal-orientations-of-motion-as-they-relate-to-laplacian-of-high-dimensional-surfaces)

+- MOVE: spectral decomposition of task-related information-acquisition dependencies in general social circumstances.
+  - (perhaps move this to the part on equilibrium)
+  - when completing some type of task, not every person approaches it the same way. based on their set of knowledge, they will approach completing the task with various methods. observing the set of information they attempt to acquire to complete the task tells you about:
+    - their set of internalized information, especially domain specific information.
+    - their tendencies to need to reacquire the same types of information.
+    - whether they are exhibiting compartmentalized behavior.
+  - various personality types will approach specific task types in completely different ways

+  - i.e., the composi

 To anticipate flow of energies in sociophysical circuits, especially with n-phase oscillation and multi-energy transductions, one must